mahaloz/ike/src/3_computer_organization/asm_memory.md

 mov [rax+0xc], 0x10
 ```

 In this example, we assumed that the number will be at a max of 4 bytes large.
-This is important, and changes the way we could get the memory back.
+This is important and changes the way we could get the memory back.
 Say we now wanted to use the data we stored in memory.
 We would now need to use 4 byte versions of our registers to assure we get the right number (since its only 4 bytes, not 8):
 ```c
 // my_list is a label to data with numbers of size 4 bytes mov rax, my_list